GenesisFR/DS1TroubleshootingGuide/README.md

 ## Remove a tank's protection

-1. Open your protected tank with an Hex Editor.
+1. Open your protected tank with an [hex editor](https://hexed.it).
 2. Go to offset 38 and replace its value (it can be 04, 05, 06 or 07) by 00.
 3. Save the file.